 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-In brief, Little Red Book (小红书), which can be literally translated as “little red book” in Chinese, is a social e-commerce shopping app based in Shanghai, China.
-Targeting 18-to-35-year-old Chinese urban female, the platform helps users discover and buy luxury, fashion, and beauty products from overseas, share shopping tips and swap fashion ideas.
+小红书 is a social e-commerce shopping app based in Shanghai, China.
+Targeting 18-to-35-year-old Chinese urban female.
+The platform helps users discover and buy luxury, fashion, and beauty products from overseas as well as sharing shopping tips, and swap fashion ideas.

-Little Red Book was originally designed as a UGC (user-generated content) social sharing platform; targeting young, urban (esp. in large cities like Beijing and Shanghai) female’s unmet desire of discovering and sharing shopping lists and experiences while travelling outside China.
+Little Red Book was originally designed as a UGC (user-generated content) social sharing platform; targeting young, urban (esp. in large cities like Beijing and Shanghai) female’s desire to discover and share shopping lists and experiences of traveling in and out of China.

-Little Red Book has successfully gathered a large group of females who enjoy luxury/fashion shopping and sharing; bringing a lot of trusts, feeling of being embraced and safety to its target customers.
+Little Red Book has successfully gathered a large group of females who enjoy luxury/fashion shopping and sharing.
+The app successfully created a safe Shopping environment feeling for its customers.

-By the end of 2014, Little Red Book launched its own cross-border e-commerce platform, the “RED store”.
+Little Red Book launched its own cross-border e-commerce platform, the “RED store” in 2014.